morhsn/MyBookShare/README.md

 =========

 A social network which allows the exchange of books among friends.<BR>
-MyBookShare allow any user to manage his bookshelf, add books to it from Google Books, and share it with his facebook friends.<BR>
+MyBookShare allows any user to manage his bookshelf, add books to it from Google Books, and share it with his facebook friends.<BR>
 MyBookShare allows the users to request books from each other, and manage the requests and many other great features.<BR>